 By doing so, you will avoid shrinkage that brings about cracks on the surface.
 Ensure you don’t smear excess coats, or else you will have an uneven finish.

 Too many clear coats can make your painted surface go rough.
 Also, thick coats will amplify this fallout and look unimpressive after the close of your paint job.

 How Long After the Base Coat Can I Wet Sand?

-The estimated duration of wet sanding the base coat is dependent on a myriad of factors.
+The estimated duration of wet sanding the base coat depends on many factors.
 They include the type of chemicals and the temp during the drying time.

 Usually, it takes up to 4 to 5 hours to wet sand the base coat after spraying.
 But if your project is exposed to a heat source, you can reduce the time by half.

-It will help if you wet sand early since most base coats products are bound to crumple if they stay long before repainting.
+It will help if you wet sand early since most base coat products are bound to crumple if they stay long before repainting.